Tips and Tricks to Make Winter Travel Easier

 Snow Problem

 There are many reasons to set out on a winter trip: Maybe you're heading for a ski resort, chasing elusive sightings of the aurora borealis, saving money with off-season travel, or visiting relatives for the holidays.
-But winter packs a few challenges for travelers too, like the coast-to-coast winter storm that's already brought avalanche warnings to the West and is forecast to bring blizzard conditions to the Plains and possibly tornadoes to parts of the South.
-When snow, ice, and cold temperatures set in, a solid plan is your best defense.
+But winter packs a few challenges for travelers too, like the Arctic blast pummeling much of the Midwestern and Eastern U.S. When snow, ice, and cold temperatures set in, a solid plan is your best defense.
 These tips and tricks from a variety of experts can help to ensure you're ready for your next winter adventure, whether you're traveling by road or air.

 Related: Spectacular Winter Destinations Across America for Avoiding Crowds